 Thanks for the recommendations.
 We will check them out!

 Because we are rarely in a country for more than 1 or 2 months during this trip, it makes it really hard for us to learn a respectable amount of any of the local languages.
 BUT, we always make an effort and always do learn some of the phrases and do try to go beyond “hello” and “thank you”.
 I was worried about Thai because it’s tonal, but I found that unlike many other tonal languages, the tones in Thai seems quite obvious and exaggerated and so much easier to hear and mimic.
-There are a few Asian languages that… Read more »
+There are a few Asian languages that I know would be easier to learn, but I keep saying that all things considered, I think Thai is probably a lot more manageable than may westerners think!

 We agree.
 If you can read and write the characters it makes the tones not seem so daunting.
 It comes with time, but it starts to stick after studying and interacting with Thai people in their own language for a while.
 The exaggerated sounds do also help quite a bit.
 Thanks for you comment Steph!